 In this project, we employ atomistic computer simulations to study grain boundaries.
-Primarily, molecular dynamics simulations are used to study energetics and mobility in the Cu and Al systems in close collaboration with experimental works in the GB-CORRELATE project.
+Primarily, molecular dynamics simulations are used to explore their energetics and mobility in Cu- and Al-based systems in close collaboration with experimental works in the GB-CORRELATE project.